a-gaede/cs121-assignment3/README.txt

 Run it and type your query into the console once the "Enter Query" prompt shows and it will display the top 5 results alongside the score it was given.
 Type quit to leave the GUI.

-3. To use the web based GUI run frontend.py and open search.html in your browser.
+3. To use the web based GUI run frontend.py and either open http://127.0.0.1:5000 on your browser, or open the file templates/search.html
 Type your query into the search bar and press enter.